 So you go onto the Internet, then go to your E-Mail account, type in your password, and then you can see your messages.

-So instead of going on the net, you simply start your Mail Client, and that then logs into your account and downloads your messages onto your computer.
+So instead of you going on the net, you simply start your Mail Client, and that then goes onto the Internet, logs into your account and downloads your messages onto your computer.

 There are two main types of E-Mail account that we, the general public, are likely to be using for personal E-Mails.